Environmentally Preferable Purchasing (EPP)

-EPP is the procurement of goods and services that have a reduced impact on human health and the environment compared to competing products serving the same purpose.
-It is an essential part of our search for high quality products and services at competitive prices.
+EPP is the procurement of goods and services that have less impact than competing products serving the same purpose.
+It is an essential part of our search for high-quality products and services at competitive prices.

 - Postconsumer recycled content

 - Easy, nonhazardous maintenance